 Mesa Adult Literacy Program (ESL)

-The old proverb speaks of "teaching someone to fish" to ensure they eat for a lifetime.
+This program has moved to two new locations: Grace United Methodist Church and Light in the Desert Church.
+Please contact those churches for current information. - The old proverb speaks of "teaching someone to fish" to ensure they eat for a lifetime.
 Teaching someone to read has a similar benefit, and it is the goal of the program is to provide basic literacy training and training in English as a second language.
 Tutors are given thorough training in an easy-to-use system and are then paired with students.
 A close relationship can form between teacher and student, which is just one more reward of this amazing ministry.
-Contact the Mesa Adult Literacy Program at 480-964-3833 for more information.

 Provides space for several community agencies that work with "at risk" children.
 A double-session Headstart meets on our campus.